 Everything new should be addressed with your vet while dealing with cat digestive issues and compromised GI systems (IBD, pancreatitis, chronic kidney disease, etc.), and if you plan to use a probiotic, it should be implemented slowly.

 Start with a lower dose and work your way up to the prescribed dose.
 The exception to the slow-introduction rule is if your cat has a lot of diarrhea and you're introducing S. boulardii to stop it.
 If the addition of S. boulardii causes diarrhea to worsen, pause, restart, and implement it slowly.

-The saccharomyces boulardii dosage for cats is different than dogs
+The Saccharomyces boulardii dosage for cats is different than for dogs.

 It's worth noting that probiotics for cats aren't always the same as probiotics for dogs.
-Cats are carnivores, while dogs are omnivores, resulting in a vastly different internal setting.
-Cats are built to live solely on protein and fats, while dogs require a range of meats, fruits, and vegetables to thrive.
+Cats are carnivores, while dogs are omnivores, resulting in a vastly different internal environment.
+Cats are built to live solely on protein and fat, while dogs require a range of meats, fruits, and vegetables to thrive.
 As a result, their bodies are drastically different.

-The differences among their two bodies means they both have different requirements.
+The differences between their two bodies mean they both have different requirements.
 Therefore, you should choose a probiotic specifically designed for cats when you are looking at implementing a new supplement.